 I resonate deeply with the mission of Elder Tree and hope my years of experience in the legal, public, and non-profit sectors will be valuable to bringing the vision to fruition.
 I am a strong analytical thinker and problem solver, practiced in taking organizational direction from concept to implementation.
 I am also a mom to a girl with neurological and learning differences and consider my most important role being her fiercest advocate.
-When I’m not working or taking care of my daughter, you will likely find me exploring our local parks, creeks, or walking through the redwoods.
+I am collaborating with a local Board Certified Behavior Analyst to develop a nature based social skills enrichment Elder Tree program in Walnut Creek, CA. When I’m not working or taking care of my daughter, you will likely find me exploring our local parks, creeks, or walking through the redwoods.

-While working as a naturalist in parks, botanical gardens and environmental education centers I became very interested in the therapeutic effects of time spent in nature and decided to pursue a graduate degree that would allow me to investigate the relationship between access to greenspace and human health.
+While working as a naturalist in parks, botanical gardens and environmental education centers I became very interested in the therapeutic effects of time spent in nature.
+So I pursued a graduate degree that would enable me to investigate the relationship between access to greenspace and human health.
 After completing a Master's of Public Health and Master of Science in Environmental Science from the University of Michigan I worked as a health educator and horticultural therapist in skilled nursing facilities.
 I have also managed a permaculture food forest in Orange, CA where I coordinated ecology classes, agroecology internships and service learning programs.
-I currently live in Ohio where I am learning about small-scale agriculture at Cook’s Garden in New Lebanon and working with the Elder Tree team to develop a children's garden and Forest School at St. Paul Orthodox Church.
+I am an educator at the Agraria Center for Regenerative Practice and I am developing the Elder Tree Forest School at St. Paul the Apostle Orthodox Church in Dayton, Ohio.
 The mission of Elder Tree resonates with my heart because living close to the land is one of my own greatest sources of strength, health and peace.

 Abdallah comes to Elder Tree with an incredible passion for marine science.
 He has been a driving force behind our online nature education programs.
 He is a dedicated student and in his free time he runs cross-country and track and he enjoys tide-pooling at the local beaches in Southern California.
+Abdallah is a member of our founding board and has been part of the Elder Tree Launch when he was in high school at the start of the pandemic.
+He helped develop online geology programs and an interactive virtual field trip to the White Point Tidepools in San Pedro, CA. He is currently working on his Bachelor's degree at the University of California, Los Angeles.
 His long-term goal is to pursue a graduate degree that will enable him to integrate his interests in marine biology and biotechnology.

 My passion lies within conservation, sustainability, and the environment.
 I earned my bachelor's degree in Environmental Science and Policy from the University of California, Irvine.
-This fall, I will be pursuing my master's degree in Conservation Leadership at the Colorado State University.
+I am in the midst of completing a master's degree in Conservation Leadership at the Colorado State University.
 The Earth is our home and I firmly believe that it is up to mankind to make it a better place for all generations.
 As part of the Elder Tree team, I look forward to growing with the organization, providing educational programs to the community, and seeing how it blossoms with time!